luizapozzobon/cse517/README.md

 ## Running experiments

 The original authors have provided handy bash scripts that execute each task's code.
 We build slurm files on top of those to execute them in a multi-gpu setting.
+Besides that, all other components were already treated by the original code: data is downloaded inside the scripts, preprocesing, training, evaluation and access to pretrained models are also handled by the original scripts.

 ### Experiment 4.1: Few-shot Text Classification
 ```bash